vis-kid/octopress_drafts_previewer/source/_posts/2015-07-05-bourbon-mixins.md

 + ### border-radius mixin

-This handy mixin makes it straightforward to target every corner individually.
+This handy mixin makes it straightforward to target the corners of a box in pairs: top, bottom, right and left corners basically.
+If you want rounded corners and avoid typing repetitive declarations, this one is your friend.

 ``` html
 <section class='super-duper-borders'>